 Healthcare:

-• Fully legalize marijuana and use a portion of revenue generated to fund state Medicaid
+• Fully legalize marijuana and use tax revenue generated to fund state Medicaid

 • Expand the reach of what's covered by Medicaid